jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 “He shot one of his suspicious looks at me.
 ‘Perhaps we had better proceed to business, then,’ said he.
 ‘Mr. Ferguson and I will take you up to see the machine.’
 “ ‘I had better put my hat on, I suppose.’

-### ADVENTURE IX.
-THE ADVENTURE OF THE ENGINEER’S THUMB 142

 “ ‘Oh, no, it is in the house.’
 “ ‘What, you dig fuller’s-earth in the house?’